bloomingchad/blog/_posts/2025-07-22-can-we-periodically-know-people-s-opinions-on-policies-better.md

 ## flaws

 this could actually go tits up:

+### 1) you expect middle ground people to vote
-  - to find time in their daily lives, to open a app, and to fill out a long text wall above a policy, its like youtube likes and dislikes.
+  to find time in their daily lives, to open a app, and to fill out a long text wall above a policy, its like youtube likes and dislikes.

   people dont like a video beacuse its good, they like it beacuse its great, thus those two buttons are the extreme reactions, and you see that high for a shitty apology video.

   this will become a platform for extreme peoples. thats bad.

-    *suggestion*:
+### shuffle the cards:
   - run huge democratic feel-good masturbatory campaign.
-      - make all citizens register, probably younger.
+  - make all citizens register, probably mostly younger.
+  - use official mail, "citizen you have been selected for this quarter policy opinion polling", like a jury summon
   - from a subset random selection of those registered people are invited to participate.

    this is still a subset, it doesnt really solve the problem.

+### give them candies:
+  - €20 vouchers
+  - free tea coffee cookies
+  - admission to a lottery.

+### make them cooperate
+  - split each to 50 people groups.
+  - make them do some form of social work together. like picking trash or cleaning.
+  - make them normalize? and then the extreme emotions hopefully calm down
+  - they will get time to know each other more?
+  - *bad thing*:
+      - could work the other way, the charismatic person, if extremist, polarize others.

 ---

 > this is a draft capturing my thought process. it started as a narrow fix and evolved. probably many practical details to figure out, but the core concept feels stronger and more robust than where i began.